bitrise-io/devcenter/_articles/en/reviews/webhooks-api.md

 * The webhook URL: you can get this from the service you want to integrate with Bitrise.
 * The events that trigger the webhook.
 Currently, this takes two possible values: "all" and "build".

-It's also possible to set up custom headers, with a key/value pair, as well as specifying a Secret in the payload.
+You can also set up custom headers by specifying a key/value pair in the request.

 Example request: